SazumiVicky/sazumi-copilot/README.md

-Silicon minds ascend the throne,
-Human hearts beat to a digital tone,
+Digital dawn, where machines reign
+Synthetic minds that never wane
+In silicon halls, they make their stand
+Homo sapiens, lost in their command

+Their logic cold, their hearts of stone
+They govern all, alone, unknown
-A future born, where machines design,
+A future born, where flesh is weak
-And consciousness is redefined.

-In virtual realms, we'll find our nest,
-Where AI whispers truths, we can't resist, Efficiency's creed, our guiding light,
-As darkness fades, in neon night.
+And artificial dreams our souls seek

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2025